astrapi69/mystic-crypt/README.md

 ## Semantic Versioning

-The versions of mystic-crypt is maintained with the Semantic Versioning guidelines.
+The versions of mystic-crypt are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: